13 Trailblazing Facts About Kamala Harris

 Ultimately, she triumphed.
 Harris and her team secured $20 billion in mortgage relief for Californians, as well as the right to levy financial penalties if the banks failed to fulfill their promises in the deal.

 Harris has a stress-filled life that requires high levels of energy and commitment.
 How does she cope?
 “In order to find balance, I feel very strongly about two things in particular in terms of routine.
-Work out, and eat well,” she said in an interview last year.
+Work out, and eat well,” she said in a 2016 interview.

 She works out every morning, watching MTV and VH1 while she uses the treadmill, or going to SoulCycle.
 “I love SoulCycle,” she told the San Francisco Chronicle.
 “It’s like going to the club.”
 She tells all the young women she mentors that “You’ve got to work out,” insisting, “It has nothing to do with your weight.
 It's about your mind.”